10 gorgeous travel writing examples

 When you've written a couple of beautiful travel stories, what's next?

-For example, Luxury Travel nests all of its feature content within a Shorthand story.
+Luxury travel nests all of its feature content within a Shorthand story.
 The page takes advantage of our media-rich sections to create a scrolling archive of their beautiful travel stories.

 Consolidate your features in a single Shorthand story.